Academic Handbook Student Welfare Policies and Procedures

 Introduction

-1. Northeastern University London (the University) maintains a small fund to support the maintenance of students who suffer an unexpected and unpredictable financial setback after matriculating, for example: a serious accident/illness preventing work for a period; destruction of uninsured property by flood or fire; non-payment of wages by an employer; being a victim of banking or credit card fraud.
-This list is not exhaustive but is intended to illustrate the types of serious and exceptional circumstances which would enable eligibility for a hardship award.
+1. Northeastern University London (the University) maintains a small fund to support the maintenance of students who experience an unexpected financial setback while studying at university, for example: a serious accident or illness preventing work for a period; destruction of uninsured property by flood or fire; non-payment of wages by an employer; being a victim of banking or credit card fraud.
+This list is not exhaustive but illustrates the type of serious and exceptional circumstances that could qualify a student for a hardship award.

-2. The Hardship Fund is intended to meet short-term, urgent needs and thus enable students to continue at the University when they could not otherwise do so without suffering significant hardship.
-The fund is not suitable for bridging a long-term shortfall between a student’s income and expenses or to compensate for poor planning or lax money management; to comply with charity law, hardship must be real.
+2. The Hardship Fund is intended to meet short-term urgent needs to enable students to continue at the University when they could not otherwise do so without suffering significant hardship.
+The fund is not suitable for bridging a long-term shortfall between a student’s income and expenses nor for compensating for poor planning.
+Although decisions on fund allocation are made at the discretion of the University, it follows advice set out by the Charity Commission when determining how to disburse its funds.

-1. The University’s Student Hardship Fund provides limited discretionary financial support to matriculated undergraduate and postgraduate students who are experiencing sudden and unexpected financial difficulty and are unable to meet basic or unexpected additional costs from other sources of support.
-The fund can also offer limited support to students who have experienced a short-term change in financial circumstances due to unforeseen events.
+1. The University’s Student Hardship Fund provides limited discretionary financial support to registered undergraduate and postgraduate taught students who are experiencing sudden and unexpected financial difficulty and are unable to meet basic or unexpected additional costs from other sources.

-2. The Student Hardship Fund is intended to act as a safety net for those in financial difficulty rather than a main source of income.
-The size of the fund is limited, and the financial support may not be able to meet the student’s need in full.
-Nor can the University guarantee that funds will always be available; new applications will be rejected after the funds are exhausted.
+2. The Student Hardship Fund is intended to act as a safety net for those in financial difficulty rather than as a main source of income.
+The size of the fund is limited, and this source of financial support may not meet the student’s needs in full.
+Nor can the University guarantee that funds will always be available; repeated applications may be rejected after the funds are exhausted.
 Awards are discretionary and are paid in the form of a non-repayable grant.

-4. Student Hardship Funding is not to be used to pay tuition fees or to pay for optional “extras”, such as University organised trips.
+3. The Student Hardship Fund is not to be used to pay tuition fees nor to pay for optional ‘extras’ such as organised University trips.

 Student Hardship Fund Policy

-1. Students are expected to have in place appropriate funding at enrolment to cover their tuition fees and living expenses for the duration of their study.
+1. Students are expected to have in place appropriate funding at registration to cover their tuition fees and living expenses for the duration of their study.
 This may be through an approved student loan, personal savings, work, scholarships or family contributions.
-In order to be eligible for hardship funds students must be able to demonstrate that they had in place reasonable financial arrangements and that their hardship is due to unforeseeable circumstances beyond their control.
+To be eligible for hardship funding students must be able to demonstrate that they had in place reasonable financial arrangements and that their hardship is due to unforeseeable circumstances and beyond their control.

 Priorities for Assistance